-- 1. The free logical processor with the highest performance value of that software thread class, if the system is in performance mode. - 2.
-The free logical processor with the highest energy efficiency value of that software thread class, if the system is in battery saving mode.
+- 1. The free logical processor with the highest performance value of that software thread class, if the system is scheduling for performance. - 2.
+The free logical processor with the highest energy efficiency value of that software thread class, if the system is scheduling for energy efficiency.

-When the OS Scheduler needs to decide which of two logical processors (i,j) to assign to which of two software threads whose Class IDs are k1 and k2, it can compute the two performance ratios: $Perf{ijkx} = Perf{ikx} / Perf{jkx}$, or two energy efficiency ratios: $Energy{ijkx} = Energy{ikx} / Energy{jkx}$ between the two logical processors for each of the two classes, depending on the mode the system is in: performance mode or battery saving mode.
+When the OS Scheduler needs to decide which of two logical processors (i,j) to assign to which of two software threads whose Class IDs are k1 and k2, it can compute the two performance ratios: $Perf{ijkx} = Perf{ikx} / Perf{jkx}$, or two energy efficiency ratios: $Energy{ijkx} = Energy{ijkx} / Energy{ijkx}$ between the two logical processors for each of the two classes, depending on whether the OS is scheduling for performance or for energy efficiency.

-For example, assume that the system is in performance mode and that $Perf{ijk1} > Perf{ijk2}$.
+For example, assume that the system is scheduling for performance and that $Perf{ijk1} > Perf{ijk2}$.
 The OS Scheduler will assign the software thread whose Class ID is k1 to logical processor i, and the one whose Class ID is k2 to logical processor j.

-When the two software threads in question belong to the same Class ID, the OS Scheduler can schedule to higher performance logical processors within that class when in performance mode and to higher energy efficiency logical processors within that class when in battery saving mode.
+When the two software threads in question belong to the same Class ID, the OS Scheduler can schedule to higher performance logical processors within that class when scheduling for performance and to higher energy efficiency logical processors within that class when scheduling for energy efficiency.

-For the HFI, where all software threads effectively belong to the same class (class 0 in the EHFI), the OS Scheduler can use similar logic and schedule to higher performance logical processors when in performance mode, and to higher energy efficiency logical processors when in battery saving mode.
+For the HFI, where all software threads effectively belong to the same class (class 0 in the EHFI), the OS Scheduler can use similar logic and schedule to higher performance logical processors when scheduling for performance, and to higher energy efficiency logical processors when scheduling for energy efficiency.

-The core ordering of the performance and energy columns may be different between HFI with thread-specific hard-ware feedback supported classes.
+The core ordering of the performance and energy columns may be different between HFI with thread-specific hardware feedback supported classes.